-One of the largest overhauls by the Basel Committee on market risk regulatory capital in recent times is close to completion.
 FRTB is intended to address the undercapitalisation of trading book exposures witnessed during the financial crisis.
 The 2008 crisis highlighted shortcomings of the Basel 1 and 2 market risk capital frameworks.
-In response a revision of Basel 2 in the form of Basel 2.5 took effect in December 2011.
+In response, a revision of Basel 2 in the form of Basel 2.52 took effect in December 2011.
 Basel 2.5 took a broader view of capital risk with new elements in the framework designed to improve banking regulations.
 For example, in their trading operations, banks were mandated to include stressed period VaR in the capital calculations, incremental risk charge (including default and migration risk) and others.

-At the same time, taking on board the hard lesson of the 2008 crisis, the Basel Committee for Banking Supervision (BCBS) started developing the third instalment of the Basel Accords -Basel 3.
-Intending to strengthen bank capital requirements, BCBS publicly released the final version of FRTB on 14 January 2016.
+At the same time, taking on board the hard lesson of the 2008 crisis, the BCBS started developing the third instalment of the Basel Accords -Basel 3.
+Intending to strengthen bank capital requirements, the BCBS publicly released the final version of FRTB on 14 January 2016.